Tim Shadbolt

 Sir Timothy Richard Shadbolt KNZM JP (born 19 February 1947) is a New Zealand politician.
-He was the Mayor of Invercargill and previously Mayor of Waitemata City.
+He was the Mayor of Invercargill from 1998 to 2022, and previously Mayor of Waitemata City.

 Early life

 Shadbolt was born in the Auckland suburb of Remuera on 19 February 1947.
 His father died in a flying accident in 1952.
 He was on the school council and appointed prefect.

 Activist: 1960s and 1970s

 Shadbolt became a founding student of Rutherford College, Auckland, and attended the University of Auckland from 1966 to 1970, taking a year off in 1967 to work on the Manapouri Power Project in Southland.
 He was a member of the Auckland University Students Association executive, and editor of Craccum in 1972.
-During the late 1960s and early 1970s, he became prominent in the Progressive Youth Movement, a radical left-wing organisation, and was arrested 33 times during political protests, most famously for using the word "bullshit"; this incident influenced the title of his 1971 autobiography Bullshit & Jellybeans.
+During the late 1960s and early 1970s, he became prominent in the Progressive Youth Movement, a radical left-wing organisation, and was arrested 33 times during political protests.

 In the mid-1970s, he founded a commune and concrete cooperative at Huia, later moving to Glen Eden with his family.